When it comes to query letters, I hear the same questions over and over again from people just starting out in travel writing.

 Unfortunately, I have seen many queries with typos, misspellings, and poor grammar.
 Magazine editors will not respond to your letter if you make these kinds of mistakes.

-Editors will not spend their valuable time correcting poorly written manuscripts, and the universal expectation is that travel writers will already have these skills.
+Editors won't spend their valuable time correcting poorly written manuscripts, and the universal expectation is that travel writers will already have these skills.
 Show the editor in your query letter that you have good writing skills.

 If you need to brush up on your grammar, spelling and your typing capabilities, here are two things that will help you: